manoharan-lab/holopy/docs/source/users/install.rst

   For windows users or mac users, the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ should have the basics to get you started.

-If you want to build Holopy from source there are a few other python dependencies.
+If you want to build HoloPy from source there are a few other python dependencies.
 You will also need C and Fortran compilers.
 Please see :ref:`building`.